ckulla/xtext-tycho-example/README.md

 This is a demo project showing how to build an Xtext project with tycho / maven.
 It features:

+* Project is based on Xtext and Xtend 2.5
 * Running the xtext generator mwe2 workflow from maven with help of the fornax mwe2 plugin
 * Generated files are not checked in, everything gets generated during the build and is ignored by git
 * maven clean removes all previously generated artifacts